 All we know for sure is that there are certain products that have been confirmed to clog pores by enough people using the products containing them.
 These products have a high risk of being “comedogenic”.

-A list of ingredients that a product must contain in order to be considered non-comedogenic does not exist.
+There is no such list of ingredients that a product must contain in order to be classified as non-comedogenic.
 While the FDA defines a comedogenic ingredient as something that will clog pores, it does not define the list of ingredients a product must contain to be considered “non-comedogenic”.

 This means that any company can claim that their product is non-comedogenic, without any guarantee that it will not clog your pores.